capturethefoundry/foundry1/README.md

 - Run the command that is given right at the end of every module.
 Your test should match the task requirements.

 ## Explanation
 In every module (the modules are found in the test folder), there will be 4 guidelines: Task, Reference, Hint, Test.
-Try your best to complete the task in every module.
+Your objective is to complete the tasks in every module.
 If you find yourself stuck, try to read the references properly.
 The answer should be there.
 If the references are not enough, you can google the answer or look at the hints given.

 I will be providing a solution repo and also a video walkthrough in the future so that you can double check your answers.